 Does the motor have enough power or is it too weak if, for instance, you have a dog with thick matted fur?

 Do you prefer a corded or cordless dog hair clipper?
 Some people find it much easier to work with an unrecorded clipper, not to mention that you can take it with you and use it anywhere.
-Yet, with a corded clipper you will never run out of power and won’t have to recharge the clipper.
-If you opt for a corded clipper you also have a greater choice of good quality clippers.
+Yet, with a corded clipper, you will never run out of power and won’t have to recharge the clipper.
+If you opt for a corded clipper you also have a greater choice of good-quality clippers.

 Finally, price is, of course, an important matter.
-The thing to bear in mind is that a good quality dog clipper that lasts for many years is more cost effective than an initially cheaper clipper that soon breaks and has to be replaced or repaired.
+The thing to bear in mind is that a good quality dog clipper that lasts for many years is more cost-effective than an initially cheaper clipper that soon breaks and has to be replaced or repaired.

 Pliers Style Clippers

 Pliers style clippers will put an even pressure around the nail as they cut.
 This means that you will need to apply less pressure than with guillotine clippers.
-It also makes your dog’s nail less likely to crack or splinter.
+It also makes your dog’s nail-less likely to crack or splinter.

 However, if your dog already has cracked and splintered nails, you should use an electric grinder or manually file them to prevent further damage and allow them to heal.

-If your dog has dew claws, or other nails that tend to grow into a rounded shape, pliers style clippers are the best tool to use as it may be difficult to get into a workable position with guillotine clippers or a grinder.
+If your dog has dew claws, or other nails that tend to grow into a rounded shape, pliers-style clippers are the best tool to use as it may be difficult to get into a workable position with guillotine clippers or a grinder.

 In addition, pliers style clippers are very portable and they may be the better alternative for dogs that don’t like the sound of an electric grinder.

-It is important that your dog nail clippers are sharp.
+It is important that your dog’s nail clippers are sharp.
 Blunt clippers will crush rather than cut the nail and so may cause the nail to crack or split.
 In addition, blunt clippers will put unnecessary pressure on the nail which may be transmitted to the quick and cause your dog pain.

 So if you think your clippers may have gone blunt, or are not of as good a quality as they should be, buy a new pair of good quality ones.
 It will make the job so much easier.

 Good pliers style dog nail clippers should fit easily into your hand and allow you to maintain a firm grip.
-They should never jam and they should be of a solid construction.
+They should never jam and they should be of solid construction.
 You don’t want your clippers to fall apart after being used just a few times.